Game-RL: Synthesizing Multimodal Verifiable Game Data to Boost VLMs' General Reasoning: Code2Logic: Synthesizing Multimodal Verifiable Game Data

+\textbf{Game code verification:} We verify the correctness of the game code generated by the models by manually running the game program.
+If errors are found, including vision issues in the game display or code logic errors, they are fed back to the LLM for regeneration.
+For complex game features that LLMs cannot generate correctly, we retrieved relevant open-source code and provided it to the LLM.
+Games created with external code are shown in Appendix~\ref{app_sec:ext_code}.

-During the data engine development process, LLMs generate an initial version based on the prompt.
+\textbf{Data engine validation:} During the data engine development process, LLMs generate an initial version based on the prompt.
 This version is then manually tested.
 If the generated reasoning questions and answers do not conform to the templates from the second step or contain errors, the LLM will be instructed to regenerate the data engine.

+\textbf{Data augmentation and filtering:} Once the data engine is constructed, data samples can be easily generated in batch, yet the answer processes often exhibit repetitive patterns.
+We therefore employed LLM paraphrasing to perform data augmentation, detailed in Appendix~\ref{appendix:data_augmentation}.
+Additionally, we applied data filtering to ensure the augmented samples were correct, of appropriate length, and without excessive textual repetition.
+Details of our data quality assurance process can be found in Appendix~\ref{appendix:quality_assurance}.
 Time spent on these main steps for each game in GameQA can be found in Appendix~\ref{app_sec:time_cost}.
-Once the data engine is constructed, data samples can be easily generated at scale, yet they often exhibit repetitive patterns.
-We therefore employed LLM paraphrasing to perform data augmentation, detailed in Appendix~\ref{appendix:data_augmentation}.
-Additionally, we implemented manual quality verifications at each step of our method, and applied data filtering to ensure the augmented samples were correct, of appropriate length, and without excessive textual repetition.
-Details of our quality assurance process can be found in Appendix~\ref{appendix:quality_assurance}.